 Doing your part to conserve water doesn’t have to impact your comfort or lifestyle.
 Try following some of the following tips to reduce your household’s water consumption:

 Retrofitting your home for water efficiency is easy.
-New technology allows huge reductions in water use with the same or better performance than older technology.
-Install low flow showerheads and faucets and replace older, water-guzzling toilets and appliances with more water efficient versions.
+Advancements in technology for appliances and plumbing now result in huge reductions in water use with comparable (or improved) performance.
+Install low-flow showerheads and faucets and replace older, water-guzzling toilets and appliances with more water efficient versions.

-Remember your lawn needs less than one-inch of water per week to be healthy.
-To support your efforts substitute traditional landscaping with “naturescaping” which places emphasis on plants that grow naturally and require less water.
+Your lawn requires less than 2.5 cm (one inch) of water, per week, to stay healthy.
+To support your efforts, substitute traditional landscaping with “naturescaping” – a landscaping technique that strategically places emphasis on plants that grow naturally and require less water.
 Also, consider collecting and using rainwater as much as possible.
-Finally, instead of using a hose or pressure washer to clean driveways, siding, fences and other areas around the yard, use a broom, bucket and brush or another water efficient method.
+Instead of using a hose or pressure washer to clean driveways, siding, fences and other areas around the yard, try using a broom, bucket and brush or another water-efficient method.

-Unnecessary water use can happen both inside and outside the house.
-It can really add up to large volumes and is totally avoidable.
-Ensure that toilets, faucets, irrigation systems and outdoor hoses aren't leaking and when performing simple tasks such as brushing teeth and doing dishes, make sure to turn the tap off.
+Unnecessary water usage can occur both inside and outside of your home.
+Even slight leaks can add up to large volumes of preventable water loss.
+Ensure that toilets, faucets, irrigation systems and outdoor hoses aren't leaking and, when performing simple tasks such as brushing teeth and doing dishes, make sure to turn the tap off.